leowilkin/wise-tools/README.md

 ## Installation

-The latest version will be published to Mozilla Firefox Addons [here](https://addons.mozilla.org/en-GB/firefox/addon/wise-tools/).
+The latest version will be published to Mozilla Firefox Addons [here](https://addons.mozilla.org/en-GB/firefox/addon/wise-tools/). <-- _psst, it's under review!_

-Alternatively, download the binary from Releases, and install via about:addons.
+Alternatively, download the binary from [Releases](https://github.com/leowilkin/wise-tools/releases/latest), and install via [about:debugging](about:debugging#/runtime/this-firefox), unpack the ZIP, and load it as a temporary add-on.

-## How to Use
+## Features

 ### Copy Recipient ID